innobead/huber/README.md

 ### Installing the official version

-For official releases, please install the latest release as below command.
-After the installation, `huber` will be automatically added to the environment path by updating the`$HOME/.bashrc`.
-But, if it does not work as expected, please remember to add `$HOME/.huber/bin` in the environment path, so `huber` will be looked up correctly.
+To install the latest official release, please use the following command.
+After installation, Huber will be automatically added to the environment path by updating `$HOME/.bashrc`.
+If Huber is not working as expected, please remember to add `$HOME/.huber/bin` to the environment path so that huber can be looked up correctly.

 ```console
 # Cargo